Pontifical Urban University: University press

 The Urban University Press handles publishing for both the university and the Congregation for the Evangelization of Peoples.
 Although it currently operates in line with the criteria of modern university publishing, it derives from a tradition that goes back to the very origins of the Urban College and the Printing House of the Congregation of Propaganda Fide.
 Currently the UUP publishes the following periodicals: Euntes Docete, the scientific journal of the university, Ius Missionale, the yearbook of the Faculty of Canon Law, and Bibliographia Missionaria, a journal curated by the director of the Library.
 In addition to these, every year the press also prints the university Annales, which serves to review and record the academic and non-academic life of the university and its faculty.

 Administration

 While the university is owned and operated by the Congregation for the Evangelization of Peoples, whose prefect is Chancellor of the university ex officio, as a center of higher education it is regulated by the Congregation for Catholic Education.
 Cardinal Luis Antonio Tagle, as current Prefect of the Congregation for the Evangelization of Peoples, serves as the Chancellor; the Vice Chancellor is Archbishop Protase Rugambwa, Secretary of the same Congregation.

-In its early days, the rector of the university always used to be a Theatine and would serve as the parish priest of all who lived in the Palazzo di Propaganda Fide.
-For centuries, however, the rector was a secular prelate (that is, not attached to a particular order).
-As of 2015, the Rector Magnificus of the Urbaniana is Father Alberto Trevisiol, a priest of the order of Consolata Missionaries.
-He is assisted by Father Godfrey Igwebuike Onah as Vice Rector.
+In its early days, the rector of the university was a Theatine and would serve as the parish priest of those who lived in the Palazzo di Propaganda Fide.
+For centuries, however, the rector was a secular prelate.
+As of 2015, the Rector Magnificus of the Urbaniana is Alberto Trevisiol, a priest of the order of Consolata Missionaries.